Snowflake-Labs/semantic-model-generator/README.md

 Your workflow should be:
 1. [Setup](#setup) to set credentials.
+2. [Admin App](#admin-app) spin up the admin app for easier generation of your semantic model.
-2. [Usage](#usage) to create a model either through Python or command line.
+3. [Usage](#usage) to create a model either through Python or command line.
-3. [Post Generation](#post-generation) to fill out the rest of your semantic model.
+4. [Post Generation](#post-generation) to fill out the rest of your semantic model.
-4. [Validating Your Final Semantic Model](#validating-yaml-updates) to ensure any changes you've made are valid.
+5. [Validating Your Final Semantic Model](#validating-yaml-updates) to ensure any changes you've made are valid.

 Or, if you want to see what a semantic model looks like, skip to [Examples](#examples).